-I am not a Tea Lover since birth (Sorry, I mean since childhood.)
+I am not a Tea Lover since birth (I mean since childhood.)
 I was never ever fond of tea and coffee.
 Years passed and I started loving coffee.
 But it took many years to fall in love with Tea.
 So, it was never a love at first sight for both of us, Tea and Me.

 When I started working, I started visiting the Chai ki Tapri ( Roadside Tea Stalls).
 It was the time when I actually started loving this hot beverage called Chai.
 Yes, Tea is just a tea, but Chai is love.
 And the love story of Tea And Me started thereafter.